SimonTommerup/02805-sgai/README.md

     - how they express themselves on reddit (i.e. their comments!)

 #### how did you download them)
-We download these by ooking at two "main" subreddits: trump_reddit, biden_reddit
+We download these by looking at two "main" subreddits: trump_reddit, biden_reddit
 - for each of these main reddits, we look at the X most popular threads
 - Then we look at Y users which has posted the most popular comments on each of these X threads
 - This gives us approx. X*Y users for each main subreddit.
 For each of these we